AstitvaSri/Open3D_SparseConvEncoderDecoder/README.md

 **Highlights of the implementation:**

 * Integrated with [Open3D-ML](http://www.open3d.org/docs/release/open3d_ml.html).
-* Closely follows pipeline format use to run other models in Open3D-ML.
+* Closely follows the pipeline of models implemented in Open3D-ML.
-* Submanifold Sparse Convolution is utilised.
+* Submanifold Sparse Convolution is adopted for better performance.
 * Contains code for 3D visualization of the prediction.

 ## Results